 This study relied only upon Department of Education Data for the fourth quarter of 2020.
 For the purposes of comparison, source data (rows 1, 2, 3, 4 and 8) were used to calculate the 5th, 6th, and 7th rows.
 The reader can readily verify the calculations.

-- There are more people over the age of 50 with student loans (8.5 million) than people under the age of 25 with student loans (7.8 million), and they owe, on average, far more ($41,058 compared to $14,807).
+- There are more people over the age of 35 with student loans than under the age of 35 (22.7 million vs. 22.6 million), and they owe 154% more on average ($41,881 vs. $27,256).

-- There are more people over the age of 35 with student loans than under the age of 35 (22.7 million vs. 22.6 million), and they owe far more on average ($41,881 vs. $27,256).
+- There are more people over the age of 50 with student loans (8.5 million) than people under the age of 25 with student loans (7.8 million), and they owe, on average, 277% more($41,058 compared to $14,807).

 Some might suggest that Parent Plus Loans- a relatively new form of federal student loans where parents can borrow to pay for their kid’s college- explain this fluke in the statistics.
-But these loans only account for about 6% of all federal student loans ($100.6 Billion over 3.6 million borrowers), and subtracting these completely from the “over 34” data (the appropriate age group for these loans) actually increases the average student loan debt of the remaining borrowers in this age group (from $41,881 to $44,507).
+But these loans only account for about 6% of all federal student loans ($100.6 Billion over 3.6 million borrowers), and subtracting these completely from the “over 35” data (the appropriate age group for these loans) actually increases the average student loan debt of the remaining borrowers in this age group (from $41,881 to $44,507).
 So Parent Plus Loan debt serves to decrease- not increase- the average indebtness of this age group.

-The lending system is both nationally threatening- and by every rational metric- catastrophically failed at this point in time.
-Too many lives have been crushed, and too many are now under imminent threat for this lending system to be allowed to continue.
+The lending system is both nationally threatening- and by every rational metric- catastrophically failed at this point.
+Too many lives have been crushed, and too many are now under imminent threat.
+This lending system simply cannot be allowed to continue.